 The registrar also sets the minimum MHSU Health and Safety standards and guidelines for operation.
 Health and safety standards are the same for publicly subsidized and private-pay assisted living units and are not optional.

 Serious Incident Reporting

 A serious incident form must be completed by the residence site manager after a serious incident has occurred.
 Serious incidents include :

 - fire or flood;

-- missing persons;
+- missing persons; and

-- police calls; and
+- police calls.

 Assisted living provides housing with supports (hospitality and prescribed services) for people on a short term basis, to prepare them for living in the community independently.
 There are no specific staffing requirements about the maximum number of residents per staff person in assisted living.
 All staff and volunteers must have the necessary knowledge, skills, abilities and training to perform their tasks and meet the health and safety of residents.
 Site managers do not need specific background or training, though site management must be effective and appropriate to the resident population.
 The health and safety standards require that operators: